Satellite Collection Object: How to Use External Files

 ORBIT DEFINITION FILE REQUIREMENTS

-Creating OrbitElements file
+Creating an OrbitElements file

 1. Open your text editor.